The Ranger Clutch Fluid Protocol

 the years various theories have been advanced on the root cause of

 pedal woes.
-There is no agreement, but one theme does seem clear.
+There is no broad agreement, but one fact does seem to

-Faced with pedal woes, replacing all clutch and hydraulic
+with pedal woes, replacing all clutch and hydraulic components with

-components with new stock parts does not prevent a quick return of
+new stock parts does not prevent a quick return of the same

-And on tear-down inspection, none of the parts shows any indication
+inspection, none of the parts shows obvious failure.

 After GM’s “replace all parts” approach failed to solve pedal woes